ddotta/parquetize/tests/testthat/_snaps/sqlite_to_parquet.md

         package = "parquetize"))
     Message <cliMessage>
-      x Be careful, the extension used in path_to_sqlite is not correct x Be careful, the argument path_to_parquet must be filled in Error <simpleError>
+      x Be careful, the extension used in path_to_sqlite is not correct Error <simpleError>
-      argument "path_to_parquet" is missing, with no default

 # Check if parquetize fails when table does not exist